rust-lang/rust/text/0000-document_all_features.md

 To be most effective, this will involve some changes both at a process and core-team level, and at a community level.

-From the process and core team side of things:

-1. Update the RFC template to include the new section for teaching.
+1. The RFC template must be updated to include the new section for teaching.

-2. Update the RFC process description in the [RFCs README], specifically by including "fail to include a plan for documenting the feature" in the list of possible problems in "Submit a pull request step" in [What the process is].
+2. The RFC process in the [RFCs README] must be updated, specifically by including "fail to include a plan for documenting the feature" in the list of possible problems in "Submit a pull request step" in [What the process is].

 3. Make documentation and teachability of new features *equally* high priority with the features themselves, and communicate this clearly in discussion of the features.
-(Core team members are already very good about including this in considerations of language design; this simply makes this an explicit goal of discussions around RFCs.)
+(Much of the community is already very good about including this in considerations of language design; this simply makes this an explicit goal of discussions around RFCs.)

 [RFCs README]: https://github.com/rust-lang/rfcs/blob/master/README.md
 [What the process is]: https://github.com/rust-lang/rfcs/blob/master/README.md#what-the-process-is